These are my top tips for the best mindfulness, spiritual and yoga content writing, based on my experience as a freelance writer for hire.

 If you do not intend to hire a professional writer, make sure you do this tip for everything you write.

 Here’s a writing technique that will give your writing personality: make it positive and active.
+This is important for most topics but is especially important when writing yoga content, spiritual content, and meditation content, because readers in these niches want to feel positive.

 Here’s an easy way to use active voice: